4.1. License Management¶

 The collected files can be downloaded in the

 Evidence Collection section.
-All files are zip archived and password protected with the password specified in the setting
+All files are zip archived and password protected with the password

 In order to automatically collect suspicious files, you have to create a scan with Bifrost enabled.
 Check the